websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-tomcat.md

     </Context>
     ```

-1. In the `portal-ext.properties` file in Liferay Home, enter the mail session values:
+1. In the `portal-ext.properties` file in Liferay Home, specify the mail session.
+For example,

     ```properties
     mail.session.jndi.name=mail/MailSession
     ```

-The mail session for Tomcat has been configured.
+The mail session is configured on Tomcat.

 ## Deploying DXP